McNett Country Band Members

 Gear

-Dave is Vice President of Canton National Bank.
+Dave - Former Vice President of Canton National Bank.

 When John Ellis decided to retire at the end of 1996(?), Dave Preston decided to "unretire".
 Dave stopped playing regularly in 1981 to spend time with his children.
 When the opportunity to join the legendary Dean McNett appeared, the time was right, and Dave jumped at the chance.